megha20april/.NET-stuff/HTTP.md

 ### 🟣 4. **PATCH**

 * Like PUT, but it **partially updates** a resource.
+* It only updates and touches a part of a resource, thus we send only changed fields.
 * Used for performance or targeted changes.
 * Also idempotent (doing it twice = same result).